 Practicum: Group facilitation-based experience, six hours a week, 60 total direct hours, 180 total site hours.
 Practicum occurs in conjunction with AT 580 during the fall and spring semesters of the second year of the program.
 Students are at a single site six hours per week with a minimum of two hours dedicated to direct client contact.
+In addition, students are developing their assessment lens and are expected to facilitate two art therapy assessments during the year, one in Fall and in Spring.

-The purpose of the Practicum experience is to provide a supportive and structured environment for students to gain hands-on experience leading groups, thereby enhancing their understanding of classroom material and gaining practical experience.
+The purpose of the Practicum experience is to provide a supportive and structured environment for students to gain hands-on experience leading groups and assessing need, thereby enhancing their understanding of classroom material and gaining practical experience.
 The primary objective of Practicum is to provide opportunities for students to gain comfort in facilitating groups and to design art directives and art activities which are of therapeutic value within a professional setting.
 The student gains enhanced understanding by applying knowledge of art media, art process, and art therapy and counseling theory.
 The students learn how to select, design and implement non-invasive structured group art activities that allow participants to experience creative expression and mastery.
-This experience enables students to make the transition to internship which is completed during the final year.
+This experience enables students to make the transition into their internship year.

 Throughout the year, students gradually integrate learned therapeutic skills as they become increasingly proficient.
 Students receive support and supervision from an art therapy program approved on-site supervisor.
-When the site supervisor determines the student's readiness to engage in direct services, the student assumes the role of art group facilitator.
-By spring semester, the student will begin to integrate learned art therapy clinical strategies into their group practice.
+Within the first month, the site supervisor determines the student's readiness to engage in direct services and the student assumes the role of art group facilitator.
+By spring semester, the student will integrate learned art therapy clinical strategies within groups and may engage with an individual client as appropriate.
 Faculty and the Art Therapy Clinical Coordinator provide additional support and guidance during the Practicum experience.

 Internship: Clinical individual, group and family-based experience, 24 hours per week, 360 total direct hours, 720 total site hours.
 The internship is the culmination of the student's learning experience.

-Internship is completed during the fall and spring semester of the final year of study in conjunction with AT 582.
+Internship is completed during the Fall and Spring semester of the final year of study in conjunction with AT 582.
 Students are at a single site 24 hours per week with a minimum of 12 of those hours dedicated to direct client contact.
 A student may be required to complete additional semesters of internship to demonstrate readiness to graduate.
+Faculty and the Art Therapy Clinical Coordinator provide additional support and guidance during the Internship experience.